Mas d'Azil Cave

-The Mas d'Azil cave (French: Grotte du Mas-d'Azil) is a cave located in the French commune of Mas-d'Azil, in the department of Ariège in Occitania.
+The Mas d'Azil Cave (French: Grotte du Mas-d'Azil) is a cave located in the French commune of Mas-d'Azil, in the department of Ariège in Occitania.

 The cave was occupied during various prehistoric periods and gave its name to a Mesolithic industry, the Azilian.
-It is also one of the few caves in the world that can be crossed by car.
+It is also one of the few caves in the world through which cars can travel.

 Location

 The cave is located on the right bank of the Arize river and is 1 km south of the village of Mas-d'Azil, in the western part of the Ariège department.
 Saint-Girons (the department's subprefecture) is 25 km to the south-west and Foix (the prefecture) is 30 km to the south-east.

 Prehistory

 Occupation

 Multiple prehistoric groups settled in the cave.
 The remains include the Faon aux oiseaux (Fawn with Birds), a spear thrower dated to the Middle Magdalenian (15,000 to 13,500 years BP), the Coco des roseaux, a Magdalenian hunting scene with a rudimentary human figure, engraved on a fragment of an animal shoulder blade, as well as a young girl's skull, "Magda" (15,000 years old) with two carved bone plates simulating eyes in the orbits.

-The cave also contains several decorated galleries, such as the Breuil gallery or the Reindeer gallery, in which representations of bison, fish, horse hindquarters, ibex head, human face, ect can be found.
+The cave also contains several decorated galleries, such as the Breuil gallery or the Reindeer gallery, in which representations of bison, fish, horse hindquarters, ibex head, human face, etc. can be found.

 In 1992, a total of nine human representations were recorded in the cave.

 The cave gave its name to the Azilian, a prehistoric culture of the Epipaleolithic (around 12,000 to 9,500 years BP) between the Magdalenian and the Mesolithic.
 There is a microlithic industry, with flat harpoons and many painted pebbles (with red ochre dating back 10,000 years).

 In the Neolithic period (5,000 to 2,500 BP), many dolmens were erected in and around the village.
 Pottery, included from the Gauls, was also found in the cave.